robinpoort/bip/README.md

 ### noswipe
 Data attribute name for noswipe elements.
 Clicking these elements will still trigger toggle. (default: `data-touch-noswipe`)

+### noclick
+Data attribute name for noclick elements.
+Swiping these elements will still trigger toggle. (default: `data-touch-noclick`)

+### scrollable
+Data attribute name for scrollable elements.
+When this element has overflowing content swipe will be disabled so the user can scroll (especially on touch devices). (default: `data-touch-noclick`)

+### accordion
+Data attribute name for accordion elements.
+Items only accordion if both active and target element have this data attribute. (default: `data-touch-accordion`)

+### id
+Data attribute name to identify targets.
+Bip adds this attribute to all bip targets. (default: `data-touch-id`)

+### controls
+Data attribute name to identify controllers.
+Bip adds this attribute to all bip controllers. (default: `data-touch-controls`)

 ### calculator
 The property that is being used to calculate 'from' and 'to' of target element (default: `'translate'`).